rileydanejohnston/web_project_4/README.md

 _The user can also close the popups by clicking the overlay outside the form or photo.
 The document has an event listener that fires when a left click happens.
 The popup will close if the element that was clicked is the overlay._

-_All forms on the page now have input validation.
-The first step is to grab all forms on the page and iterate through them.
+_All forms on the page now have input validation using the FormValidator class.
+The first step is to create an instance of the FormValidator class for each form on the page.
 Next we grab all the inputs for each individual form.
 The next step is to add an input event listener to each input element.
-The input validity is tested based on the rules created in the HTML document.
+The input validity is tested based on the attributes added to the input elements in the HTML document.
 The input border will turn red, an error message will display, and the submit button will be disabled when the input is invalid.
 The input border will turn black, the error message will disappear, and the submit button will be enabled when the input is valid.
 The best part is that the input validation will also work for future forms that are added to the page._

 ## Future Features
-1. Create an account so users can save their profiles & cards
+1. Create an account so users can save their profiles and cards